FAQ's before you apply

 Applicants with no Mathematics/Statistics degree's will be considered after close review of all of their post-secondary transcripts by the Graduate Committee.
 The Graduate Committee must be confident that your previous studies in Mathematics/Statistics have prepared you for graduate-level course work and research.
 Only applicants that have paid the application fee and have uploaded their documents into the application will be reviewed.

-The deadline to have your completed application submitted is December 15, 2021, for the 2022-2023 academic year.
-Late and Early applications will not be considered.
+The deadline to formally submit your application is December 15 (for admission for September of the following year).
+Late applications will not be considered.

 Please review this useful guide regarding how to apply: